lianglin74/CoOp/README.md

        ```
        Replace the_path_to_taxonomy by the path of the taxonomy folder

+## Visualization
-2. Visualize the data under data/ and the model prediction result under output/
+1. Visualize the data under data/ and the model prediction result under output/
    1. go to the folder of visualization
       ```
       cd visualize